Oregon's state lodging tax

-Transient lodging providers and transient lodging intermediaries must collect and remit the tax.
+Transient lodging providers and transient lodging intermediaries must collect and remit the state lodging tax.
 Under the law, whoever collects payment for occupancy of the transient lodging ("transient lodging tax collector") is responsible for collecting and remitting the tax.

 A person who furnishes temporary or short-term lodging is considered a transient lodging provider.
 A transient lodging intermediary is a person other than a provider who facilitates the retail sale of transient lodging and:

-- Charges for occupancy of the transient lodging; or
+- Charges for occupancy of the transient lodging;

 - Collects consideration charged for occupancy of the transient lodging; or